Skip to main content

 Bubble maps use one geolocation column to determine the location, and a value column to be measured in those locations.

 Before you can create a Map Chart, your data needs to be prepared for the correct use of maps which is done by adding Geolocation to your data.
-Every Map Chart needs at least one geolocation group to identify the parts of an address that will be used for positioning locations on the map.
+Each Map Chart needs at least one geolocation group to identify the parts of an address to use for positioning locations on the map.
 This can be set in the Design section of Datasets.
-It's important to define these groups correctly for accurate map locations.

 For more information, see Overview of Geolocation.

-Bubble Maps are used to visualize the size of a measure in different locations in the data.
-For example the number of students in each zip code, or the maximum credit granted in each country.
-The question that leads to choosing a bubble map for visualization is “How much/many [measure] exist within each [geolocation]?”
+Use Bubble Maps to visualize the size of a measure in different locations in the data.
+For example, you can display the number of students in each zip code, or the maximum credit granted in each country.
+Bubble maps visualize the answers to “How much/many [measure] exist within each [geolocation]?”

 To create a Bubble Map, drag and drop a data field from a geolocation group into the Geolocation shelf.